openservicemesh/osm/DESIGN.md

 > Note: As of this iteration of OSM we deliberately choose to leak the Mesh Specification implementation into the EndpointsProvider.
 The [Endpoints Providers](#3-endpoints-providers) are responsible for implementing a method to resolve an SMI-declared service to the provider's specific resource definition.
-For instance, when Azure EndpointProvider's `ListTrafficSplitEndpointsForService` is invoked with some a service name the provider would use its own method to resolve the service to a list of Azure URIs (example: `/resource/subscriptions/e3f0/resourceGroups/mesh-rg/providers/Microsoft.Compute/virtualMachineScaleSets/baz`).
+For instance, when Azure EndpointProvider's `ListEndpointsForService` is invoked with some a service name the provider would use its own method to resolve the service to a list of Azure URIs (example: `/resource/subscriptions/e3f0/resourceGroups/mesh-rg/providers/Microsoft.Compute/virtualMachineScaleSets/baz`).
 These URIs are unique identifiers of Azure VMs, VMSS, or other compute with Envoy reverse-proxies,